- 8-day tour of Spain from Madrid

 Start your morning with breakfast and spend the day exploring Seville independently.
 At your leisure and expense, wander through the city’s enchanting narrow streets and see the famous UNESCO World Heritage-listed Alcazar, Seville’s magnificent royal palace.
 Learn more about the history of this town at one of the various museums and have lunch at a picturesque sidewalk café.
 In the late afternoon, meet your guide and head to Costa del Sol for dinner and an overnight stay.

-Accommodation: Melia Costa del Sol Hotel in Costa del Sol
+Accommodation: 3-star Sol Principe or 4-star Melia Costa del Sol in the Costa del Sol

 Day 4-6: Costa del Sol (B, D)